OfficeDev/office-scripts-docs/docs/resources/samples/remove-hyperlinks-from-cells.md

 ## Sample Excel file

-Download the file <a href="remove-hyperlinks.xlsx">remove-hyperlinks.xlsx</a> for a ready-to-use workbook.
+Download the file [remove-hyperlinks.xlsx](remove-hyperlinks.xlsx) for a ready-to-use workbook.
 Add the following script to try the sample yourself!

 ## Sample code: Remove hyperlinks